-Tr 311-381 Private Instructionfor the Trumpet/ Cornet Minor Principal instrument only.
+Tr 311-381 Private Instruction for the Trumpet/Cornet Minor Principal instrument only.
 Both semesters, one credit.
 Prerequisite: Trumpet or Cornet Audition.

-Tr 411-483 Freshman to Senior Trumpet
+Tr 411-484 Freshman to Senior Trumpet

 A progressive study of all areas of performance with emphasis on correct breathing, tone, and embouchure development; scales, arpeggios, flexibility studies from Davidson, Schlossberg, Irons, Colin; etudes and technical studies by Clarke, Arban, Concone; transposition by Caffarelli and Bordogni; solo literature of all style periods by such representative composers as Purcell, Telemann, Handel, Albinoni, Neruda, Hummel, Haydn, Barat, Clarke, Goedicke, Kennan and Artunian; ensemble and orchestral repertoire; pedagogical skills; junior and senior recitals.
-Both semesters, one credit.
+Both semesters, one to four credits.
 Prerequisite: Trumpet or Cornet Audition.